ExpressLens/Aerial-Semantic-Scene-Understanding/README.md

 This dataset is licenensed to Visual Surveillance Laboratory, Department of Computer Science and Engineering, National Institute of Technology, Rourkela, India.

 ## Citation & Acknowledgements

+ This dataset is available publicly for only for non-commercial use.
+If you use this dataset in your research or wish to refer to the baseline results published    in the README, please cite the work from Cite this repository as:

+    @article{assud2021,
+        title={The Aerial Semantic Scene Understanding Dataset to Address the Challenges for Road Extraction from Aerial Images}, author={Behera, Tanmay Kumar and Bakshi, Sambit and Sa, Pankaj Kumar and Nappi, Michael and Castiglione, Aniello and Vijayakumar, Pandi   and Gupta, Brij},
+        journal = {Journal of Signal Processing Systems}, publisher={Springer},
+        year={2021},
+        note = "doi:10.1007/s11265-022-01777-0"
+     }